 Elasticsearch is a memory-intensive application.
 The default cluster logging installation deploys 16G of memory for both memory requests and memory limits.
 The initial set of OpenShift Container Platform nodes might not be large enough to support the Elasticsearch cluster.
 You must add additional nodes to the OpenShift Container Platform cluster to run with the recommended or higher memory.
 Each Elasticsearch node can operate with a lower memory setting, though this is not recommended for production environments.

-A persistent volume is required for each Elasticsearch deployment to have one data volume per data node.
+A persistent volume is required for each Elasticsearch deployment configuration.
 On OpenShift Container Platform this is achieved using persistent volume claims.

 If you use a local volume for persistent storage, do not use a raw block volume, which is described with

 The Elasticsearch Operator names the PVCs using the Elasticsearch resource name.
 Refer to Persistent Elasticsearch Storage for more details.

 Fluentd ships any logs from systemd journal and /var/log/containers/ to Elasticsearch.